|

 | | Options to Help:

-There are many individuals and groups that are working in various ways to try to
+other way is to support the many nonprofit and less formal groups working in various ways to try to

 with education and scholarships, healthcare, women's and community groups,